-Afghanistan’s higher education system suffered tremendously following the Soviet occupation of 1979 and the subsequent wars and civil conflicts of the 1980s and 1990s.
+Afghanistan’s higher education system suffered tremendously following the Soviet occupation in 1979 and the subsequent wars and civil conflicts of the 1980s and 1990s.
 Even with the return of representative government and greater stability, higher education in Afghanistan has seen a lack of investment and development.
-To address this need, the United States Government, through USAID, joined the Ministry of Higher Education, Afghan business leaders, and private donors in Afghanistan and abroad to establish the American University of Afghanistan (AUAF).
+To address this need, the United States Government—through USAID—joined the Ministry of Higher Education, Afghan business leaders, and private donors in Afghanistan and abroad to establish the American University of Afghanistan (AUAF).

-- Offer undergraduate degree programs in business, information technology and computer science, and political science and public administration.
+- Offers undergraduate degree programs in business, information technology and computer science, and political science and public administration.

-- Deliver professional development training for employees of ministries, businesses, and NGOs, and to the general public through short-term customized courses.
+- Delivers professional development training for employees of ministries, businesses, and NGOs, and to the general public through short-term customized courses.

-- Provide equal educational opportunity for women in its regular academic programs as well as through specialized training.
+- Provides equal educational opportunities for women in its regular academic programs as well as through specialized training.

-- Offer a campus environment that is safe, supportive, and intellectually challenging, with the types of services and facilities that students would expect on a U.S. campus.
+- Offer a campus environment that is supportive and intellectually challenging, with the types of services and facilities that students would expect on a U.S. campus.

-- Opened in 2006 with 53 students in FSP, AUAF now has increased enrollment to876 students in undergraduate programs, and the MBA program (with 28 percent women) in the fall semester of 2012.
+- Opened in 2006 with 53 students in FSP, AUAF now has increased enrollment to more than 1,000 students in undergraduate programs, 32% of whom are women.

-- Held its first commencement in May 2011 with 32 students (22 percent women) graduating with Bachelor’s degrees.
+- Held its first commencement in May 2011 with 32 students (22% women) graduating with Bachelor’s degrees.